-- 8.1 The Terms of Office of Elected Members of Council shall be determined as follows: - i. except as provided for in these Regulations, the term of Office for Elected Members of Council shall ordinarily be three Society Years - ii.
+- 8.1 The Terms of Office of Elected Members of Council shall be determined as follows: - except as provided for in these Regulations, the term of Office for Elected Members of Council shall ordinarily be three Society Years - ii.
 Elected Members of Council shall be eligible for re-election for a second term - iii.
-Elected Members having served two terms shall not be eligible for reelection for a further term until at least one Society Year has elapsed - iv. the term of Office for new Elected Members of Council shall commence at the close of the Annual General Meeting at which their election was announced - 8.2 The Nomination and Election of Elected Members of Council shall be determined as follows: - Elected Members of Council shall be elected by the Fellows of the Society from amongst their number and shall be nominated by the Fellows of the Society, in accordance with these Regulations - the nomination papers shall be issued to all Fellows not less than twelve weeks before the Annual General Meeting at which the election result is to be announced - iii. in addition to the nomination papers, Fellows shall be provided with: - in relation to each current Elected Member of Council whose term of office is due to end whether he or she is offering himself or herself for re-election and a record of attendance at Council meetings
+Elected Members having served two terms shall not be eligible for reelection for a further term until at least one Society Year has elapsed - iv. the term of Office for new Elected Members of Council shall commence at the close of the Annual General Meeting at which their election was announced - The Election of Elected Members of Council shall be determined as follows: - Elected Members of Council shall be elected by the Fellows of the Society from amongst their number - ii.
+Fellows wishing to be elected shall apply in writing, the application papers being issued to all Fellows not less than twelve weeks before the Annual General Meeting at which the election result is to be announced.
+In addition to the application papers, Fellows shall be informed, in relation to each current Elected Member of Council whose term of office is due to end, whether he or she is offering himself or herself for re-election and a record of attendance at Council meetings